American Animals

-American Animals is a 2018 heist film written and directed by Bart Layton.
-Starring Evan Peters, Barry Keoghan, Blake Jenner, Jared Abrahamson, and Ann Dowd, it follows four college friends who plan a heist of their library.
-It tells the story of an actual heist which took place at Transylvania University in Lexington, Kentucky in 2004.
+American Animals is a 2018 docudrama heist film written and directed by Bart Layton.
+Starring Evan Peters, Barry Keoghan, Blake Jenner, Jared Abrahamson, and Ann Dowd, it is an account of the Transylvania University book heist in Lexington, Kentucky in 2004.
+The film cuts between interview segments of the real-life people involved in the heist and actors playing out the same events.

 American Animals premiered at the 2018 Sundance Film Festival on January 19, 2018.
 The film was theatrically released in the United States on June 1, 2018, by The Orchard and MoviePass Ventures.
 Among other awards the film won the Junior Jury Award at The Montclair Film Festival.
 It received generally favorable reviews from critics, particularly for its screenplay, acting, use of unreliable narrators, and an unconventional storytelling structure that fused real-life characters and actors representing those characters.